ac812/mcb-python/_sources/jupyter.md

 ## What are Jupyter Notebooks?

+Python programs (`.py` files) are widely used in data analysis pipelines and software development projects that require a more structured approach.
+In this course, however, we will be using mainly Jupyter Notebooks to write our code.

 Jupyter Notebooks are a Python way of doing **literate programming**, that is, incorporating natural language, *e.g.,* English with your source code.
 So rather than having a word processing document containing all your text, and a .py file containing your source code, Jupyter Notebooks combines functionality of both into one document.
-Jupyter Notebook is a web application to make our analysis/code reproducibile, one of the qualities that are being promoted in research to be compliant with FAIR standards (**F**inadble **A**ccessible **I**nteroperable and **R**eproducible).
+Jupyter Notebook is a web application to make our analysis/code reproducible, one of the qualities that are being promoted in research to be compliant with FAIR standards (**F**inadble **A**ccessible **I**nteroperable and **R**eproducible).

 The name Jupyter is a play on Jupyter's core programming languages: **Ju**lia, **Pyt**hon, **R**.
 The circles in the Jupyter